vbandeira/asl-ml-immersion/notes/Week1.md

 - Model training is still to slow;
   1. Calculate derivative: Number of data points or Number of model parameters;
   1. Take a step: Number of model parameters;
-  1. Check Loss: Number of data points, number of model parameteres, or frequency of checks;
+  1. Check Loss: Number of data points, number of model parameters, or frequency of checks;
 - Calculating the derivative on fewer data points;
   - Creating subsets of data (batches) to train.
 This reduces the cost while preserving quality;
   - Data usually is chosen randomly, but is important that the algorithm sees all the samples;
   - The batch size should be representative as a whole;
-- Checking loss with reduced frequency is a straetgy to speed up the training process.
+- Checking loss with reduced frequency is a strategy to speed up the training process.
 For example: Update the loss every 100 steps or every hour;

 ### BigQuery and Data split